Zelensky tells UN to not do deals with ‘evil’ Russia: ‘Ask Prigozhin’

 Western leaders have suspected the Kremlin’s involvement in his death as the mercenary leader had attempted a coup in Russia just weeks before.

 “Please, hear me.
-Let unity decide everything openly,” he said.
+Let unity decide everything openly,” the Ukrainian president said.

 The war-time leader told the UN assembly that Russia has no rights to hold nuclear weapons while it continues to blackmail other nations by weaponising food.